 64. Take in a View from King Power Mahanakon, the tallest Building in Thailand

 If heights don’t scare you, take a trip to the top of the tallest building of Thailand.
-Their special feature of a glass floor balcony lets you a view of the city skyline, but the view from the glass bottom has made shit in their pants in the past.
+Their special feature is a glass floor balcony that lets you a view of the city skyline.
+However the view down from the glass bottom has made people shit in their pants in the past.